-Due to the nature of the Career and Industry programs, and the safety requirements, students suspected of the use of alcohol/drugs will be disciplined if found in noncompliance.
-Nichols Career Center expects students to adhere to the Alcohol/Drug policy of their home school as well as the policies at Nichols Career Center.
+Due to the nature of the career and technical education programs, and safety requirements, students suspected of the use of alcohol/drugs will be disciplined if found in non-compliance.
+Nichols Career Center expects students to adhere to the Alcohol/Drug policy of their home school as well as Nichols Career Center.
 Sending school principals will be notified immediately if students are suspected of such violations.
-In cases where a student is found to be under the influence of drugs, a contract will be written in order for the student to continue with their program.
-This contract includes random drug screens which are coordinated with the Jefferson City High School athletic/activities office.
-Because safety is of the utmost importance, disciplinary actions may cause a student to be terminated from the Nichols Career Center program in order to protect the welfare of all students and staff.
+In cases where a student is found to be under the influence or in possession of drugs or alcohol, a contract will be written in order for the student to continue with their program.
+This contract includes random drug screens which are coordinated with the Jefferson City High School athletic/activities office or conducted at the expense of the student and/or parents.
+Because safety is of the utmost importance, disciplinary actions may include that a student be terminated from a Nichols Career Center program at any time in order to protect the welfare of all students and staff.

+JCPS

-JCPS BOARD POLICY JFCH
+BOARD POLICY: JFCH

 The Jefferson City School District is concerned with the health, welfare and safety of its students.
-Therefore, the use, sale, transfer, distribution, possession or being under the influence of unauthorized prescription drugs, alcohol, narcotic substances, unauthorized inhalants, controlled substances, illegal drugs, counterfeit substances and imitation controlled substances is prohibited on any district property, in any district-owned vehicle or in any other district-approved vehicle used to transport students to and from school or district activities.
-This prohibition also applies to any district-sponsored or district-approved activity, event or function, such as a field trip or athletic event, where students are under the supervision of the school district.
+Therefore, the use, sale, transfer, distribution, possession or being under the influence of unauthorized prescription drugs, alcohol, narcotic substances, unauthorized inhalants, controlled substances, illegal drugs, counterfeit substances and imitation controlled substances is prohibited on any district property, in any district owned vehicle or in any other district-approved vehicle used to transport students to and from school or district activities.
+This prohibition also applies to any district sponsored or district-approved activity, event or function, such as a field trip, CTSO or athletic event, where students are under the supervision of the school district.
 The use, sale, transfer or possession of drug-related paraphernalia is also prohibited.
 For the purpose of this policy a controlled substance shall include any controlled substance, counterfeit substance or imitation controlled substance as defined in the Narcotic Drug Act, § 195.010, RSMo., and in schedules I, II, III, IV and V in section 202© of the Controlled Substance Act, 21 U.S.C. §812©.